tomafro/recap/README.md

   * Applications have their own user account and group, owning all of that application's associated files and processes.
 This gives them a dedicated environment, allowing environment variables to be used for application specific configuration.
 Tasks such as `env`, `env:set` and `env:edit` make setting and changing these variables easy.
   * Personal accounts are used to deploy to the server, distinct from the application user.
 The right to deploy an application is granted simply by adding a user to the application group.

 ## Documentation

 For more information, the main documentation can be found at [http://code.gofreerange.com/recap](http://code.gofreerange.com/recap).

+## Prerequistes

+* Recap's built-in tasks only support deploying to Ubuntu
+* Your user account (as opposed to the application account) must be able to `sudo`
+* Your user account should be able to connect to the remote git repository from your deployment server(s)

 ## Source

 The source code is available [on Github](https://github.com/freerange/recap).

 ## Running Tests